 Saving with solar

 Solar energy is also one of the few truly renewable global resources – and turning it into electricity doesn’t produce any harmful emissions as it doesn’t require the burning of gas or fuel.
-Plus, it doesn’t require the installation of expansive (and expensive) electrical infrastructure.
+Plus, doesn’t require the installation of expansive (and expensive) electrical infrastructure.
 Instead, energy is produced right where it’s needed, making it an accessible solution for even the most remote places.

 Solar and battery: The dynamic duo